GV and GW invariants via the enhanced movable cone: Root theory, deformations and perturbations

 \begin{lemma} For any ADE Dynkin diagram $\Delta$, and any subset $\scrI\subseteq\Delta$, let $\upalpha,\upalpha^\prime \in \mathfrak{h}$ be positive roots such that $\uppi_\scrI(\upalpha), \uppi_{\scrI}(\upalpha^\prime) \in \mathfrak{h}_{\scrI}$ are non-zero.
 Then the following are equivalent. \begin{enumerate} \item $\uppi_{\scrI}(\upalpha)=\uppi_{\scrI}(\upalpha^\prime)$. \item $\upalpha$ and ${\upalpha^\prime}$ are identified under the action of $W_{\scrI}$ on $\mathfrak{h}$. \item $\scrD_\upalpha$ and $\scrD_{\upalpha^\prime}$ are identified under the action of $W_{\scrI}$ on $\mathfrak{h}$. \end{enumerate} \end{lemma} \begin{proof} Since $\scrI$ is fixed, to ease notation set $\uppi=\uppi_{\scrI}$.

-(1)$\Rightarrow$(2) This is the only difficult part, and is a direct case analysis.
+(1)$\Rightarrow$(2) This is the only difficult part, and proceeds by case analysis.
 Consider first the $A_n$ root system, where the positive roots are precisely the connected chains of $1$s on the Dynkin graph

 By definition of the action of $W$ on $\mathfrak{h}$, the reflection $s_i$ acts by

 which has the effect of replacing the leftmost $1$ with a $0$.
 Similarly $s_j(\upalpha_{ij})=\upalpha_{i\, j-1}$ for $i < j$, which has the effect of replacing the rightmost $1$ with a $0$.